Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 * :doc:`concepts/lin_alg/vector_matrix`
 * :doc:`concepts/lin_alg/lapack`

 For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization, logging, and the well-known factory-method-pattern:

 * :doc:`concepts/misc/statistics`
 * :doc:`concepts/misc/logging`
 * :doc:`concepts/misc/factory`
 * :doc:`concepts/misc/serialization`

+Finally, there is a self-written web server add-on available for Shark.
+It does not depend on Shark in any way, but can be helpful to achieve in-browser GUI visualization without further dependencies.
+The rationale for this, the web server's primary intended uses, and all technical specifics are described in the corresponding tutorial:

+* :doc:`addon/webserver`

 For Shark developers
 ++++++++++++++++++++

 Note that Shark follows a